-The Cold Storage Increase
+The Cold Storage Construction Demand

-There are many challenges found in fire protection systems installed in cold storage facilities.
-The main causes of fires in cold storage facilities are High Intensity Discharge (HID) lighting, commonly found in warehouses.
-This type of lighting is responsible for 12% of warehouse fires; equipment necessary in cold storage is combustible and ammonia-based refrigeration equipment commonly used within refrigerated warehouses and in concentrations of 15-28 percent – is flammable.
+There are many challenges with fire protection systems installed in refrigerated warehouses.
+The main cause of fires in cold storage facilities are High Intensity Discharge (HID) lighting, commonly found in warehouses.
+This type of lighting is responsible for 12 percent of warehouse fires; equipment necessary in cold storage is combustible and ammonia-based refrigeration equipment commonly used within refrigerated warehouses – in concentrations of 15-28 percent – is flammable.

 Like Amazon, understanding the wants and needs of the customer is important to Victaulic.
-That’s why the VicFlex™ Style AB6 Bracket is available for cold storage applications.
+That’s why Victaulic’s solution to the booming cold storage construction demand was theVicFlex Style AB6 Bracket – available for cold storage applications.
 It eliminates guesswork, combats differential movement, allows for one-person installation, and is flexible, adjustable and adaptable.
 Offering confidence, speed, and performance, everyone wins.